Grilled Hanger Steak Recipe with Red Wine Reduction Sauce

 If there is any silver skin you can trim off with a sharp filet knife.

 Liberally season the hanger steak with salt and pepper.
-There is no need to let the steak come to room temperature.
+You don’t need to let the steak come to room temperature.
 It doesn’t materially change the grilling time.
 Just be sure the grill is hot.

 If you want to modify this recipe you can also add a marinade, but it’s not necessary with the pan sauce.